pecknigel/exchange-tickers-practice-project/README.md

 More information will be provided here soon, as we work with students on this project.

+To learn what you need to complete this project, check out our [Courses and Resources](https://docs.prescriptionfree.academy/resources) page.

 Ongoing support and guided learning is available from Nigel via the [main website](https://prescriptionfree.academy/).

 ## Existing Implementation